Zen-Networks/forti-elk/README.md

 ```
 /etc/logstash/conf.d/
 ```
-Elasticsearsh is listening to localhost:9200 in my case so if you separate the servers then you have to change localhost to Elasticsearsh address whit the relative port.
+Elasticsearch is listening to localhost:9200 in our case.
+If you have separated the ELK stack in a larger setup, then you have to change localhost to the Elasticsearch server address.

-then start the logstash with this command:
+Start the logstash with this command:
 ```
 /usr/share/logstash/bin/logstash -f /etc/logstash/conf.d/fortigate.conf
 ```

 # 3. Kibana Configurations:

-- Go to Management then Saved Objects click on import in order to import Index, dashboard and visualizations that exit in Kibana folder.
+- Go to Management.
+Then, Saved Objects.
+Click on import in order to import Index, dashboard and visualizations that exit in Kibana folder.

-- Make sur that the time is the same on both Fortigate and Kibana server.
+- Make sure that the time is the same on both Fortigate and Kibana server.